osmanbeyoglulab/CITRUS/README.md

 **Hyperparameters and arguments**

-To assist CITRUS usage we add the following input arguments
+To assist CITRUS usage we established the following input arguments

 ```sh
 parser.add_argument(